vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 This error indicates that you have an SSR mismatch, and it should not be a problem with theme.

 Please check if you are using CloudFlare related services first, if so, make sure you turn off static resource compression.
-Visit [dash.cloudflare.com](https://dash.cloudflare.com), go to Websites-(your domain)-Speed-Optimization, turn `JavaScript` and `HTML` off in `Auto Minify` options.
+Visit [dash.cloudflare.com](https://dash.cloudflare.com), go to Websites → `YOUR_DOMAIN` → Speed → Optimization, turn `JavaScript` and `HTML` off in `Auto Minify` options.

 ::: warning